LukaZdr/multimodal_image_processing_search_engine/README.md

 </p>

-A image search engine that uses CLIP to make the content of images searchable.
+An image search engine that uses CLIP to make the content of images searchable.
 Used datasets are [Unsplashed](https://unsplash.com/data) and [Coco](https://cocodataset.org/).
 <p align="center">
   <img src="https://user-images.githubusercontent.com/24440000/149972485-d53ea8fc-417e-41e3-897d-a5a8c682a766.gif">
 </p>

-this example searches for "dogs in traffic" in the coco dataset.
+This example searches for "dog in traffic" in the coco dataset.

 ## Setup
-### If you wnat to download proprocessed data:
+### If you want to download preprocessed data:
-Download the already preprocesed dataset here https://cloud.mafiasi.de/s/tLEiMdXYpnEfZma.
+Download the already preprocessed dataset here https://cloud.mafiasi.de/s/tLEiMdXYpnEfZma.

 Unzip this zip file into the main dir of that directory.
-The repo should now look like the one shown under "Project struckture".
+The repo should now look like the one shown under "Project structure".

 ### If you want to build the dataset yourself:
-run both ipynb from bigining to end.
-This may take quie some time as the coco dataset alone is over 25GB in size.
-After completly running both notebooks however your resulting Repo should look like the one shown in "Project struckture".
+Run both ipynb from beginning to end.
+This may take some time as the coco dataset alone is over 25GB in size.
+However, after completely running both notebooks your resulting Repo should look like the one shown in "Project structure".

-### Runing the app
+### Running the app
 To run the app first follow the instructions listed in the setup.

 Afterwards run: